chimericdream/worldofpannotia.com/src/_epic_prestige_classes/cosmic-descryer.md

       - name: "Cosmic Connection"
         type: "Su"
         desc: |
           At 7th level, the cosmic descryer may join with the massive energy of the multiverse once per day, plus one additional time per day every five levels thereafter.
 The cosmic descryer can remain connected for a number of minutes equal to his or her class level.
-While connected, the character is immune to critical hits, is a native on any plane he or she visits, and can use _dimension door_ at will as a 20th-level caster.
+While connected, the character is immune to critical hits, is a native on any plane he or she visits, and can use {% spell_link dimension-door %} at will as a 20th-level caster.
 The cosmic descryer can draw off excess energy from the multiverse itself to increase his or her effective caster level or enhance any attack roll, saving throw, skill check, or ability check.
 Drawing off excess energy from the multiverse is dangerous, and it deals the cosmic descryer 5 points of damage for each +1 bonus applied to a single roll or +1 caster level on a single spell.
     additionalInfo: ""
 ---